kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	A. Endocardial cushion defect
 	B. Cryptorchidism - T
 	C. Duodenal atresia - T
-	D. Diaphragmatic hernia - T
+	D. Diaphragmatic hernia
 	E. Hirschsprung’s disease - T
-#### Answer: A. Endocardial cushion defect - ?
+#### Answer: A. Endocardial cushion defect - *FALSE* = D. Diaphragmatic hernia
+- Although case reports show that diaphragmatic hernias can occur in children with Down's
+	- There is no increased risk above that of the normal population

+**Notes**
+- Known surgical conditions associated with Down syndrome - **CHED**
+	1. **C**ryptorchidism
+	2. **H**irschsprung’s disease
+	3. **E**ndocardial cushion defects
+	4. **D**uodenal atresia

 Questions 11-20
 ---------------

 ### Q11
-Which of the following is the most common cause of osteomyelitis in adults?
+Which of the following is the most common cause of *osteomyelitis in adults*?

 	A. Sickle cell disease
 	B. Following a compound fracture
 	C. Haematogenous spread
 	D. Immunosuppression
 	E. Following orthopaedic surgery
-#### Answer:
+#### Answer: B. Following a compound fracture - ?

 ### Q12
 A 39-year-old woman presents to the Orthopaedic Clinic complaining of severe pain and tingling in both hands at nighttime, especially in her thumb, index and middle fingers, and occasionally her ring finger.
 You confirm that she has carpal tunnel syndrome on nerve conduction tests.
-The following are all recognised causes of carpal tunnel syndrome, EXCEPT:
+The following are all recognised *causes of carpal tunnel syndrome*, EXCEPT:

-	A. Acromegaly
+	A. Acromegaly - T
 	B. Rheumatoid arthritis
-	C. Pregnancy
+	C. Pregnancy - T
-	D. Addison’s disease
+	D. Addison’s disease - T
-	E. Repetitive strain injury
+	E. Repetitive strain injury - T
-#### Answer:
+#### Answer: B. Rheumatoid arthritis - ?

 ### Q13
-Select the correct statement regarding compartment syndrome:
+Select the correct statement regarding *compartment syndrome*:

-	A. It presents early with a pulseless limb
+	A. It presents early with a pulseless limb - F
 	B. Ischaemia occurs initially because compartment pressures exceed capillary pressures
-	C. Operative management is only mandatory after failed conservative treatment
+	C. Operative management is only mandatory after failed conservative treatment - F
-	D. Compartment pressures must be measured prior to any surgical procedure
+	D. Compartment pressures must be measured prior to any surgical procedure -
-	E. Fasciotomy is a recognised cause
+	E. Fasciotomy is a recognised cause - F
-#### Answer:
+#### Answer: B. Ischaemia occurs initially because compartment pressures exceed capillary pressures - ?

 ### Q14
-All of the following are true statements regarding diverticular disease, EXCEPT:
+All of the following are true statements regarding *diverticular disease*, EXCEPT:

-	A. It is found more commonly in the developed world
+	A. It is found more commonly in the developed world - T
-	B. Surgical treatment is usually unnecessary in acute uncomplicated disease
+	B. Surgical treatment is usually unnecessary in acute uncomplicated disease - T
 	C. Diverticulae are most commonly found in the descending colon
-	D. Perforation and fistula formation can result from an attack of acute diverticulitis
+	D. Perforation and fistula formation can result from an attack of acute diverticulitis - T
-	E. Resolution of the diverticulae can occur with a high-fibre diets and adequate hydration
+	E. Resolution of the diverticulae can occur with a high-fibre diets and adequate hydration - T
-#### Answer:
+#### Answer: C. Diverticulae are most commonly found in the descending colon - ?

 ### Q15
-A patient has blood sent away for clotting studies and the results show a raised prothrombin time, but activated partial thromboplastin time, thrombin time and platelet count are normal.
+A patient has blood sent away for clotting studies and the results show a *raised prothrombin time*, but activated partial thromboplastin time, thrombin time and platelet count are normal.
 What is the most likely reason?

 	A. Heparin treatment
 	B. Liver disease
 	C. Disseminated intravascular coagulation
 	D. Warfarin treatment
 	E. Vitamin K treatment
-#### Answer:
+#### Answer: D. Warfarin treatment - ?

 ### Q16
-Risk factors for squamous cell carcinoma include the following, EXCEPT:
+Risk factors for *squamous cell carcinoma* include the following, EXCEPT:

-	A. UV radiation
+	A. UV radiation - T
-	B. Burn scars
+	B. Burn scars - T
 	C. Surgery
-	D. Vitiligo
+	D. Vitiligo - T
-	E. Actinic keratoses and Bowen’s disease
+	E. Actinic keratoses and Bowen’s disease - T
-#### Answer:
+#### Answer: C. Surgery - ?

 ### Q17
-Clinical features of a basal cell carcinoma include the following, EXCEPT:
+Clinical features of a *basal cell carcinoma* include the following, EXCEPT:

-	A. Pink, pearly nodules
+	A. Pink, pearly nodules - T
-	B. Surface telangiectasia
+	B. Surface telangiectasia - T
 	C. Ulceration
 	D. Nodular
 	E. Associated adenopathy
-#### Answer:
+#### Answer: D. Nodular - ?

 ### Q18
-Types of radiation-induced cell damage include all of the following, EXCEPT:
+Types of *radiation-induced cell damage* include all of the following, EXCEPT:

-	A. DNA strand breakage
+	A. DNA strand breakage - T
-	B. Free radical peroxidation in cell membrane lipids
+	B. Free radical peroxidation in cell membrane lipids - T
-	C. DNA base alterations
+	C. DNA base alterations - T
-	D. Catalytic dismutation of the superoxide anion
+	D. Catalytic dismutation of the superoxide anion - T
 	E. DNA cross-linking
-#### Answer:
+#### Answer: E. DNA cross-linking - ?

 ### Q19
-All of the following statements regarding the anion gap are true, EXCEPT:
+All of the following statements regarding the *anion gap* are true, EXCEPT:

-	A. Normal range is between 10 and 19 mmol/l
+	A. Normal range is between 10 and 19 mmol/L
-	B. It reflects the concentrations of normally unmeasured anions in the serum
+	B. It reflects the concentrations of normally unmeasured anions in the serum - F
-	C. It will be abnormal in conditions where bicarbonate is lost, such as diarrhoea and fistulae
+	C. It will be abnormal in conditions where bicarbonate is lost, such as diarrhoea and fistulae - T
 	D. It is calculated by taking the difference between the main cations and anions in the serum (Na+, K+, HCO3-, Cl-)
 	E. It would be increased in the serum of a runner immediately after a marathon
-#### Answer:
+#### Answer: D. It is calculated by taking the difference between the main cations and anions in the serum (Na+, K+, HCO3-, Cl-) - ?

 ### Q20
-All of the following features are associated with necrotising enterocolitis, EXCEPT:
+All of the following features are associated with *necrotising enterocolitis*, EXCEPT:

-	A. Pneumatosis coli
+	A. Pneumatosis coli - T
-	B. Bleeding per rectum
+	B. Bleeding per rectum - T
 	C. Metabolic acidosis
 	D. Haematemesis
 	E. Disseminated intravascular coagulation
-#### Answer:
+#### Answer: D. Haematemesis - ?

 Questions 21-30